rlugojr/linkurious-enterprise-manual/search/nodes.md

 ## Search nodes

 We may have millions of nodes in our graph.
-What if we are looking at a specific node?
+What if we want to look at a specific node?
 We can use the search bar in the Linkurious Enterprise interface to find it quickly (top left corner).

 ![the search bar](https://dl.dropboxusercontent.com/s/666kdazm4s8z30g/17.png?dl=0)